Supercooling: In seawater

 The presence of salt in seawater affects the freezing point.
 For that reason, it is possible for seawater to remain in the liquid state at temperatures below melting point.
-This is "pseudo-supercooling" because the phenomena is the result of freezing point lowering caused by the presence of salt, not supercooling.
+This is "pseudo-supercooling" because the phenomenon is the result of freezing point lowering caused by the presence of salt, not supercooling.
 This condition is most commonly observed in the oceans around Antarctica where melting of the undersides of ice shelves at high-pressure results in liquid melt-water that can be below the freezing temperature.
 It is supposed that the water does not immediately refreeze due to a lack of nucleation sites.
 This provides a challenge to oceanographic instrumentation as ice crystals will readily form on the equipment, potentially affecting the data quality.
-Ultimately the presence of extremely cold seawater will affect the growth of sea ice.
+The presence of extremely cold seawater will ultimately affect the growth of sea ice.

 Applications

 One commercial application of supercooling is in refrigeration.
 Freezers can cool drinks to a supercooled level so that when they are opened, they form a slush.
 Another example is a product that can supercool the beverage in a conventional freezer.
 The Coca-Cola Company briefly marketed special vending machines containing Sprite in the UK, and Coke in Singapore, which stored the bottles in a supercooled state so that their content would turn to slush upon opening.

 Supercooling was successfully applied to organ preservation at Massachusetts General Hospital/Harvard Medical School.
 Livers that were later transplanted into recipient animals were preserved by supercooling for up to 4 days, quadrupling the limits of what could be achieved by conventional liver preservation methods.
 The livers were supercooled to a temperature of -6 C in a specialized solution that protected against freezing and injury from the cold temperature.

 Another potential application is drug delivery.
 In 2015, researchers crystallized membranes at a specific time.
 Liquid-encapsulated drugs could be delivered to the site and, with a slight environmental change, the liquid rapidly changes into a crystalline form that releases the drug.

 In 2016, a team at Iowa State University proposed a method for "soldering without heat" by using encapsulated droplets of supercooled liquid metal to repair heat sensitive electronic devices.
 In 2019, the same team demonstrated the use of undercooled metal to print solid metallic interconnects on surfaces ranging from polar (paper and Jello) to superhydrophobic (rose petals), with all the surfaces being lower modulus than the metal.

 Eftekhari et al. proposed an empirical theory explaining that supercooling of ionic liquid crystals can build ordered channels for diffusion for energy storage applications.
 In this case, the electrolyte has a rigid structure comparable to a solid electrolyte, but the diffusion coefficient can be as large as in liquid electrolytes.
-Supercooling increases the medium viscosity but keeps the directional channels open for diffusion.
+Supercooling increases the medium viscosity, but keeps the directional channels open for diffusion.